By Richard Conn

 It’s easy to overlook breaks – both for yourself, and your team – when working remotely.
 However, research shows how breaks can reduce stress, help maintain performance, and reduce the need for recovery time.
 With high rates of burnout in many industries, ensuring your team regularly step away from their workstation and move about can help them to stay focused and look after their overall wellbeing.

 Breaks can also give your team a chance to bond with each other better.
 Dedicated ‘watercooler’ threads in your instant messaging app provide space for teams to connect outside of work chatter.
 You can even run a webinar on a common interest, host an online movie night, or set up a virtual ‘happy hour’.
+Research more on which webinar topic, movies you’d want your team to have, or virtual happy hour ideas that you can do.
 This helps build community within your team, despite being remote from one another, making communication and collaboration more natural.

 Focus on Managing Your Team

 There’s no one way of managing your remote development team.
 Your employees and team dynamic will shape what strategies and solutions work, and which leave something to be desired.
 Being a good manager requires being able to adapt from this feedback, working to provide the best environment possible for your development team, regardless of where they are working from.

 However, in some capacity, each remote team will need the above elements.
 The right team, great communication, clear goals, and appropriate resources are the building blocks for success.
 Make sure these are a part of how you manage your team, even if you use a different method of integrating them into your work patterns, and keep your development team connected and collaborating.

 Richard Conn is the Senior Director for Demand Generation at 8×8, a leading XCaaS solution with integrated contact center, voice, video, and chat functionality.
 Richard is an analytical & results-driven digital marketing leader with a track record of achieving major ROI improvements in fast-paced, competitive B2B environments.